 Depending on the make / model of switchgear that is selected, routine personnel access to the rear of the switchboard may be required.
-In such cases an unobstructed passageway of 750mm width shall be provided.
+In such cases an unobstructed passageway shall be provided, general access aisles shall have a minimum width of 800mm and emergency exits a minimum width of 750mm.